Philosophical communication: Plato's solution

 Plato's solution was to maintain prose expression in philosophical discourse but at the same time recover the artistic aspect by introducing the dialogic literary form and especially the use of myth.
 Plato will try to recover poetic wisdom within philosophy, while for Aristotle, breaking all ties with poetry, philosophy will be exclusively rational and specialized.

 The prevailing problem from Socrates onwards was not so much whether to give philosophical thought an artistic form or not, but whether communication should take place orally or in writing.

 Plato was actually in disagreement with his master Socrates, who had never wanted to present his thoughts in writing because for him the written word is like "a bronze that when struck always gives the same sound".
 In other words, writing did not respond to the interlocutor's questions, and this nullified the value of the philosophical dialogue where the two interlocutors seek truth together, with mutual questions and answers.

 A truth that, moreover, must always be questioned, and this is only possible with dialogue, in oral form, since what is written does not change.

 Thus, two needs are opposed: that of Socrates, who aspires to an open and continuously evolving philosophizing that leads to the conviction of the interlocutor, but which remains imprecise in colloquial language and in its poorly defined terms, and that of Plato, who adopts a closed system of doing philosophy that does not allow immediate replies since what is stated has been long meditated and fixed in the certainty of the written word, and especially because immutable truths that come from the "world of ideas" are communicated.
 Plato's way of philosophizing is more accurate but, in a sense, static.
 It is no coincidence that in Platonic production, the Socratic dialogic form of his writings, present in his early works, is gradually abandoned in maturity: the figure of Socrates loses more and more relevance, and the dialogue is reduced to being a monologue, a dialogue, as it has been said, of the soul with itself.

-Philosophical communication in 20th-century thinkers

-Emmanuel Mounier

-Communication in 20th century authors takes on particular importance in the existentialist and spiritualist current as one of the fundamental needs of man; without it, the self loses itself: thus in the personalist movement of Emmanuel Mounier, communication becomes a "natural" fact for the subject: "The primitive experience of the person is the experience of the second person.
-The you and the he in us precedes the I, or at least accompanies it...
-Thus it is by nature communicable, and it is the only one to be so.
-When communication relaxes, the I corrupts or loses itself".

-Karl Jaspers

-On the same line of ideas is Karl Jaspers, for whom without communication not only truth but even the awareness of existence would not be possible: "Everything that is not realized in communication does not exist (...)
-Truth begins with two": "In communication, I become manifest to myself with the other person".